Teach Me

 “Nasal mucus has a protective function for your airway and protects against viruses, bacteria and irritants like dust and debris from entering the nasal passages and lungs,” said William Culver, MD, an adult and pediatric allergist and immunologist at Banner Health Clinic in Loveland, CO.

-If you happen to develop extra mucus, such as when you have a cold or allergies, your body makes more to trap the germs or irritants and get them out of your body.
-While it may be an annoyance at the time, excess mucus can be a sign of your immune system in action.
+If you happen to develop extra mucus production, such as when you have a cold or allergies, your body makes more to trap the germs or irritants and get them out of your body.
+While it may be an annoyance at the time, excess mucus in the nose and throat can be a sign of your immune system in action.

 What the color of your snot means